Pundi or Pundi Gatti – is a round shaped steamed rice dumplings typically belonging to Udupi- Mangalorean cuisine in India.

 - Soak rice in water for 2-3 hours.
 Rinse and drain the water.

-- In a blender or mixer, grind rice, coconut, and salt along with water, coarsely.
+- In a blender or mixer, grind rice, coconut, and salt along with little water.
+Grind coarsely.
 Batter consistency is similar to that of idly batter, but coarser.

-- Use medium flame, heat the pan, pour the batter, and cook until it forms a soft dough.
+- Use medium flame, heat the pan, pour the batter and remaining water, and cook until it forms a soft dough.
 Dough leaves the pan when it is cooked.
 You also add oil while cooking, but optional.

 - When the dough has cooled down, make round shaped balls or any shape that you like, and place them in the steamer.